POST-ARREST & CONVICTION RELIEF

 A declaration of rights.

-When it comes to appealing guilty verdicts, prisoners are normally required to first exhaust any available relief in the state courts before seeking relief in federal courts.
+When it comes to appealing guilty verdicts, prisoners are normally required to first exhaust any available relief under state law before seeking relief under federal law.
 However, when seeking to remedy violations of their constitutional rights while in confinement, prisoners can file their complaint in either state or federal court.
-They can bypass state courts with these complaints because they typically include claims under provisions of the U.S. constitution, such as the Eighth Amendment.
+They can bypass state courts with these complaints by including claims under provisions of the U.S. constitution, such as the Eighth Amendment.